 Huawei is a Chinese multinational telecommunications equipment and services company headquartered in Guangdong, China.
-Founded in 1987, the company originally focused on manufacturing phone switches, but has expanded its operations to building telecommunications networks and manufacturing communications devices.
+Founded in 1987, the company originally focused on manufacturing phone switches, but since then has expanded its operations to building telecommunications networks and manufacturing communications devices.
 Huawei works with some of the world’s largest telecoms operators, counting British Telecom (BT), Vodafone, Orange, and T-Mobile among its notable partners.
-This continued success has made the company one of the top brands in China, an estimated its brand value of more than 18 billion U.S. dollars.
+This continued success has made the company the most valuable telecom infrastructure brand worldwide with an estimated brand value of more than 65 billion U.S. dollars.

-Huawei’s revenue has consistently increased since 2007, and has reached the highest figure to date in 2015.
+Until 2021, Huawei’s revenue has consistently increased since 2007, and has been breaking its own revenue record every year.
 The company is split into three core business segments – carrier network business, enterprise business, and consumer business.
 Its carrier network business is the company’s most lucrative segment, with the consumer business sector being the second most profitable one.
-Although Huawei has developed into a global company, a large proportion of its revenue is still generated in its domestic market.
-As of 2015, Europe, the Middle East, and Africa are the second largest and most important markets for the company, generating revenue of over 180 billion yuan for Huawei since 2020.
+Although Huawei has developed into a global company, a large proportion of its revenue is still generated from its domestic market.
+As of 2019, the Middle East and Africa are the second largest and most important markets for the company, generating revenue of over 180 billion yuan for Huawei since 2020.

 Although Huawei supplies many white-label products for other content-service providers, it also produces and sells a variety of devices under its own name.
-As of the third quarter of 2016, the company held a share of around nine percent of the global smartphone market, selling more than 90 million smartphones in the 4th quarter of 2020.
+As of the fourth quarter of 2021, the company held a share of under eight percent of the global smartphone market, selling more than 32 million smartphones in the 4th quarter of 2020.
 Inside China, Huawei has been the vendor with the highest smartphone market share since 2017.
 However, the company was facing increasing competition globally and domestically in 2020 losing market share and recording lower sales in its consumer business segment.